 Most folks know that you can get divorced in Texas for any reason under the sun.

-However, if you are attempting to prove that your spouse’s cheating on you has caused you to file for divorce social media posts showing him or her romantically with another person can go a long ways towards aiding your attempts to prove a specific fault grounds for divorce.
+However, if you are attempting to prove that your spouse's cheating on you has caused you to file for divorce, social media posts showing them romantically with another person can go a long way towards aiding your attempts to prove a specific fault grounds for divorce.

-In the even that there is a significant community estate at stake any evidence that can be used to assist your case will be highly sought after.
-A higher percentage of the community estate and a change in the amount of spousal support that is awarded can be the consequences of having your infidelity exposed to the court via social media posts.
+If there is a significant community estate at stake, any evidence that can be used to assist your case will be highly sought after.
+A higher percentage of the community estate and a change in the amount of spousal support awarded can be the consequences of having your infidelity exposed to the court via social media posts.

 Social media as a way to detail your income

-If you are telling a court that your child support obligation needs to be decreased, but you are parading a new car or other item around on social media your chances of winning your case have diminished significantly.
+If you tell a court that your child support obligation needs to be decreased, but you are parading a new car or another item around on social media, your chances of winning your case have diminished significantly.

-Nobody would be shocked to learn that people present different personas in the courthouse versus who they are away from the judge.
-With that said, if you are intent on proving that you income has decreased you ought to watch out for what you post online.
+Nobody would be shocked to learn that people present different personas in the courthouse versus those away from the judge.
+With that said, if you are intent on proving that your income has decreased, you ought to watch out for what you post online.

-In order to learn more about our office and the services that we provide to clients please do not hesitate to contact us today.
-A free of charge consultation with one of our licensed family law attorneys is available six days a week.
-We represent clients across southeast Texas and we would be honored to speak to you about your case and to answer any questions that you may have.
+To learn more about our office and our services to clients, please do not hesitate to contact us today.
+A free-of-charge consultation with one of our licensed family law attorneys is available six days a week.
+We represent clients across southeast Texas, and we would be honored to speak to you about your case and answer any questions you may have.